LiterallyFabian/SchoolSoft-Lunchbot/README.md

 ![-wlunch command](https://cdn.discordapp.com/attachments/520168552687206400/576808397832454184/unknown.png)

 - The bot will have a game status with the current primary dish
-  - Will at the moment only update when the bot gets restarted, that will be changed in the future
+  - Will at the moment only update when the bot gets restarted which may be a bit misleading.
+That will be changed in the future

 ![Bot status](https://cdn.discordapp.com/attachments/520168552687206400/576809571167764500/unknown.png)

+## Setup
+s